shanalikhan/code-settings-sync/README.md

 1. Use your GitHub account token and Gist.
 2. Easy to Upload and Download on one click.
 3. Show a summary page at the end with details about config and extensions effected.
-4. Auto Download Latest Settings on Startup.
+4. Auto download Latest Settings on Startup.
 5. Auto upload Settings on file change.
 6. Share the Gist with other users and let them download your settings.
 7. Supports GitHub Enterprise